apache/couchdb/src/docs/src/csrt/index.rst

     of work induced, at the cluster level, that can then be analyzed with various tools to visualize and understand what the cluster was doing and why.
-At a simpler level, these reports can be summed together over a time period on the relevant fields, and then can we can utilize calculus to take the the derivative and understand the largest spikes in workload over time, or the integral to understand the total quantities of resources induced over time, eg docs read per second or how many total docs were read in a
+At a simpler level, these reports can be summed together over a time period on the relevant fields, and then we can utilize calculus to take the the derivative and understand the largest spikes in workload over time, or the integral to understand the total quantities of resources induced over time, eg docs read per second or how many total docs were read in a